-November 6, 2023
+November 8, 2024

-MEMORANDUM FOR UNDER SECRETARY OF DEFENSE (COMPTROLLER)/

-CHIEF FINANCIAL OFFICER, DOD
+MEMORANDUM FOR UNDER SECRETARY OF DEFENSE (COMPTROLLER)/ CHIEF FINANCIAL OFFICER, DOD

 UNDER SECRETARY OF DEFENSE FOR PERSONNEL

 AND READINESS

 DIRECTOR, DEFENSE FINANCE AND ACCOUNTING SERVICE

-SUBJECT: Transmittal of the Independent Auditor's Reports on the DoD Military Retirement Fund Financial Statements and Related Notes for FY 2023 and FY 2022 (Project No. D2023-D000FE-0071.000, Report No. D0DIG-2024-017)
+SUBJECT: Transmittal of the Independent Auditor's Reports on the DoD Military Retirement Fund Financial Statements and Related Notes for FY 2024 and FY 2023

+(Project No. D2024-D000FE-0057.000, Report No. D0DIG-2025-022)

 We contracted with the independent public accounting firm of Kearney & Company, P.C.
-(Kearney) to audit the DoD Military Retirement Fund (Military Retirement Fund) Financial Statements and related notes as of and for the fiscal years ended September 30, 2023, and 2022.
+(Kearney) to audit the DoD Military Retirement Fund (Military Retirement Fund)

+Financial Statements and related notes as of and for the fiscal years ended

+September 30, 2024, and 2023.
 The contract required Kearney to provide a report on internal control over financial reporting and compliance with provisions of applicable laws and regulations, contracts, and grant agreements, and to report on whether the Military Retirement Fund's financial management systems substantially complied with the requirements of the Federal Financial Management Improvement Act of 1996.
-The contract required Kearney to conduct the audit in accordance with generally accepted government auditing standards (GAGAS); Office of Management and Budget audit guidance; and the Government Accountability Office/Council of the Inspectors General on Integrity and Efficiency, "Financial Audit Manual," Volume 1, May 2023, Volume 2, May 2023, and Volume 3, June 2023.
+The contract required Kearney to conduct the audit in accordance with generally accepted government auditing standards (GAGAS); Office of Management and Budget audit guidance; and the Government Accountability Office/Council of the Inspectors General on Integrity and Efficiency, "Financial Audit Manual," Volume 1, June 2024; Volume 2, June 2024; and Volume 3, July 2024.
 Kearney's Independent Auditor's Reports are attached.

 Kearney's audit resulted in an unmodified opinion.
-Kearney concluded that the Military Retirement Fund Financial Statements and related notes as of and for the fiscal years ended September 30, 2023, and 2022, were presented fairly and in all material respects, in conformity with Generally Accepted Accounting Principles.
+Kearney concluded that the Military Retirement Fund Financial Statements and related notes as of and for the fiscal years ended September 30, 2024, and 2023, were presented fairly, in all material respects, and in accordance with Generally Accepted Accounting Principles.

-Kearney's separate report, "Independent Auditor's Report on Internal Control over Financial Reporting," did not identify any material weaknesses related to the Military Retirement Fund's internal controls over financial reporting.
-Kearney's additional report, "Independent Auditor's Report on Compliance With Laws, Regulations, Contracts, and Grant Agreements," did not identify any instances of noncompliance with laws, regulations, contracts, or grant agreements.
+Kearney's separate report, "Independent Auditor's Report on Internal Control over Financial Reporting," did not identify any material weaknesses related to the Military Retirement Fund's internal controls over financial reporting.\ Kearney's additional report, "Independent Auditor's Report on Compliance with Laws, Regulations, Contracts, and Grant Agreements," did not identify any instances of noncompliance with laws, regulations, contracts, or grant agreements.

 In connection with the contract, we reviewed Kearney's reports and related documentation and discussed them with Kearney's representatives.
-Our review, as differentiated from an audit of the financial statements and related notes in accordance with GAGAS, was not intended to enable us to express, and we do not express, an opinion on the Military Retirement Fund FY 2023 and FY 2022 Financial Statements and related notes.
+Our review, as differentiated from an audit of the financial statements and related notes in accordance with GAGAS, was not intended to enable us to express, and we do not express, an opinion on the Military Retirement Fund FY 2024 and FY 2023 Financial Statements and related notes.
 Furthermore, we do not express conclusions on the effectiveness of internal controls over financial reporting, on whether the Military Retirement Fund's financial systems substantially complied with Federal Financial Management Improvement Act of 1996 requirements, or on compliance with provisions of applicable laws and regulations, contracts, and grant agreements.
 Our review disclosed no instances where Kearney did not comply, in all material respects, with GAGAS.
-Kearney is responsible for the attached November 6, 2023 reports and the conclusions expressed within the reports.
+Kearney is responsible for the attached November 8, 2024 reports and the conclusions expressed within the reports.